 - Findings: Discoveries that are deviations from, or non-accomplishment of, those details or stipulations that impair the accomplishment of the intent and purposes of the Adult Education and Family Literacy Act, this plan, or initiatives directed by the Chancellor.
-Findings are appropriate for Compliance "C" questions and require a response and a remedy. - Observations: Discoveries that may help improve those details or stipulations that may help achieve the intent and purposes of the Adult Education and Family Literacy Act and this plan, thus enhancing continual program improvement.
+Findings require a response and a remedy. - Observations: Discoveries that may help improve those details or stipulations that may help achieve the intent and purposes of the Adult Education and Family Literacy Act and this plan, thus enhancing continual program improvement.